Suitability

 Find Matching Items Tips

 Tips on how to use Finding Matching Items Find Matching Items can be used to find pretty much anything!
 You can combine different criteria in the search, check suitability and print the results in a format you choose.
-A few tips to follow for some of the search areas: NAME: You can use ‘wild cards’ in the Name search to closer match what you were after.
-Examples: “rose” means “rose”(in upper or lower case) anywhere “=rose” means begins with “...
+A few tips to follow for some of the search areas: You can use ‘wild cards’ in the Name or Code to search for a closer match to what you require.
+Examples: “rose” means “rose”(in upper or lower case) anywhere “=rose” means begins with...

 Read More